lxdlam/CP-Answers/README.md

 There are Ramen's ACM-ICPC problem answers.

 All of the codes here are AC codes, but many of them can be optimized.
-Some of them may just partial solution.
+Some of them are just partial solutions.

 Many of them are written under C++14 standard.
 You can compile them using:
 - Clang 4.0
 - GCC 6.3.0